corentingiraud/Simple-Metasploit-PE-example/README.md

 ### Check the google slide and begin the attack

-You can find a [detailled tutorial](https://docs.google.com/presentation/d/1Pj7vlkYo4XZdgI_VLuQKBqFX3w56eWvO7N-lTY_CPpA/edit?usp=sharing) writtent by our team.
-It is hosted by google slide.
+You can find a detailled tutorial writtent by our team in `/docs`.

 ## Contributing